simone-coelho/decision-service/README.md

         "experiment": {
             "description": "activates the experiment, and returns the assigned variation", "params": [
-                "experiment: the experiment object"
+                "expObj: the experiment object"
             ],
             "returns": [
-                "experiment object with variation key assigned"
+                "expObj: object with variation key assigned"
             ]
         },
         "track": {
             "description": "track a conversion event",
             "params": [
-                "track: the track event object"
+                "trackObj: the track event object"
             ],
             "returns": [
-                "track event object with acknowledgement"
+                "trackObj: event object with acknowledgement"
             ]
         },
         "features": {
             "description": "activates a feature flag or feature test and returns the variable values if any", "params": [
-                "features: the features object"
+                "featuresObj: the features object"
             ],
             "returns": [
-                "features object with the variable values if requested" ]
+                "featuresObj: object with the variable values if requested" ]
         },
         "task": {
             "description": "[Not functional] creates a new task, and returns the details of the new task", "params": [
-                "task: the task object"
+                "taskObj: the task object"
             ],
             "returns": [
-                "task"
+                "taskObj"
+            ]
+        },
+        "get_variation": {
+            "description": "returns the variation for an experiment or feature test", "params": [
+                "expObj: the get_variation object"
+            ],
+            "returns": [
+                "expObj: object with variation key assigned"
+            ]
+        },
+        "set_forced_variation": {
+            "description": "sets an experiment or feature test variation", "params": [
+                "expObj: the set_forced_variation object"
+            ],
+            "returns": [
+                "expObj: object with \"variation_forced\" boolean result of true or false" ]
+        },
+        "get_forced_variation": {
+            "description": "returns the forced variation set by Set Forced Variation, or null if no variation was forced", "params": [
+                "expObj: the get_forced_variation object"
+            ],
+            "returns": [
+                "expObj: object with the \"variation_key\" value if a variation was forced" ]
+        },
+        "get_enabled_features": {
+            "description": "retrieves a list of all the features that are enabled for the user", "params": [
+                "featuresObj: the get_enabled_features object"
+            ],
+            "returns": [
+                "featuresObj: object that contains the property \"features_list\" with a list of keys corresponding to the features that are enabled"
             ]
         }
     }